 - Provide a written letter of recommendation (chief of department/ISPN member)

-Any Visiting Fellowship is to take place in the year following the submission.
-Any fellow should be committed fully to the Visiting Fellowship during the time of the Fellowship.
+Any visiting fellowship is to take place in the year following the submission (provided there are no extraordinary circumstances preventing the fellowship to take place).
+Any fellow should be committed fully to the visiting fellowship during the time of the Fellowship.